 - Great Ormond Street Hospital (GOSH) - enter ‘ketogenic diet’ into the search box.

-- Matthew’s Friends - information and support for patients and families who are using, or considering, the ketogenic diet.
+- Matthew’s Friends - Information and support for patients and families considering the ketogenic diet.

-- The Daisy Garland - help and support for families around the ketogenic diet, and funding for ketogenic dietitians.
+- The Daisy Garland - Provides help and support for families and funding for ketogenic dietitians.

-Epilepsy Society is grateful to Dr Natasha Schoeler, Senior Research Fellow and Honorary Dietitian, UCL Great Ormond Street Institute of Child Health for her guidance on this information.
+Epilepsy Society is grateful to Dr Natasha Schoeler, Senior Research Fellow and Specialist Paediatric Dietitian, UCL Great Ormond Street Institute of Child Health and Great Ormond Street Hospital for Children, who reviewed this information.

 Anti-seizure medication (ASM)